-- 5.2 All pharmacists accredited to provide EC have to have registered with CPPE learning record online before approval to supply will be given by the Commissioner. - 5.3 If a trained pharmacist moves on, it is the responsibility of the provider to let the commissioner know there is a vacancy and who is replacing them, with a timeframe. - 5.4 The pharmacy should be registered as healthy living pharmacy level 1 with the RSPH
+- 5.2 All pharmacists accredited to provide EC must have registered with CPPE learning record online before approval to supply will be given by the Commissioner. - 5.3 If a trained pharmacist leaves the pharmacy, it is the responsibility of the provider to let the commissioner know there is a vacancy and who is replacing them, with a timeframe.